jelu/lim-plugin-zonalizer/README.md

 #### invalid_ns

-Any of all of the `ns` objects supplied are invalid.
+Any of all of the `ns` objects supplied are invalid or too many.

 #### invalid_ds

-Any of all of the `ds` objects supplied are invalid.
+Any of all of the `ds` objects supplied are invalid or too many.

 ### HTTP Errors